 Hallelujah by Leonard Cohen, from his album Various Positions, 1984.

 Saint Luke's Church (built 1811-1831) and Gardens, Bold Street, Liverpool.

-This Perpendicular Gothic church was originally designed by John Foster Snr.
-(1758-1827) and building began in 1811.
-After many delays and alterations to the design, John Foster Jnr. (see above) completed Saint Luke's after his father's death.
+This Perpendicular Gothic church was originally designed by John Foster Senior (1758-1827) and building began in 1811.
+Following many delays and alterations to the design, John Foster Junior (see above) completed Saint Luke's after his father's death.
 The exterior was finished by January 1828, and its bells were rung for the first time on Saint George's Day 1829.
 The church was finally consecrated on 12 January 1831.
 Like many other churches in the city, it was commissioned by the Corporation of Liverpool, for which both Fosters held the office of Senior Surveyor.

 With its extra-tall 40 metre high (133 feet) tower (compare it to a more usually proportioned English gothic church tower at Saint Mary's, Ege Hill below) and imposing hillside position at the junction of Leece Street, Berry Street, Bold Street and Renshaw Street, the church was to become an important focus for local religious and community life over the next 110 years.

 Saint Luke's was struck by a German incendiary bomb during an air raid on 5th May 1941 and engulfed in an enormous fire which reduced it to a roofless shell.
 After World War II it was decided to let it stand as a monument to those who died during the Blitz, which wrought enormous destruction in the city.